+Some of the most important safety features in your vehicle are the restraint systems:

+- Three-point lap and shoulder belts for the driver and all passengers - Advanced Front Airbags for driver and front passenger - Supplemental Side Airbag Inflatable Curtains (SABIC) for the driver and passengers seated next to a window - if equipped

+- Supplemental Side Seat Airbags if equipped - An energy-absorbing steering column and steering wheel

+- Knee bolsters/blockers for front seat occupants - Front seat belts incorporate pretensioners to enhance occupant protection by managing occupant energy during an impact event if equipped

-Some of the most important safety features in your vehicle are the restraint systems.
-These include the front and rear seat belts for the driver and all passengers, front airbags for both the driver and right front passenger, and window bags for the driver and passengers seated next to a window.
-If you will be carrying children too small for adult-size belts, your seat belts also can be used to hold infant and child restraint systems.
+If you will be carrying children too small for adult-sized seat belts, the seat belts or the Lower Anchors and Tether for CHildren (LATCH) feature also can be used to hold infant and child restraint systems.
+For more information on LATCH, see Lower Anchors and Tether for CHildren (LATCH).

-NOTE: The front airbags have a multistage inflator design.
-This allows the airbags to have different rates of inflation that are based on collision severity.
+NOTE: The Advanced Front Airbags have a multistage inflator design.
+This allows the airbag to have different rates of inflation based on severity and type of collision.
 Please pay close attention to the information in this section.
-It tells you how to use your restraint system properly to keep you and your passengers as safe as possible.
+It tells you how to use your restraint system properly, to keep you and your passengers as safe as possible.

-In a collision, you and your passengers can suffer injuries, including fatalities, if you are not properly buckled up.
+In a collision, you and your passengers can suffer much greater injuries if you are not properly buckled up.
 You can strike the interior of your vehicle or other passengers, or you can be thrown out of the vehicle.
 Always be sure you and others in your vehicle are buckled up properly.

-- Buckle up even though you are an excellent driver, even on short trips.
-Someone on the road may be a poor driver and cause a collision which includes you.
-This can happen far away from home or on your own street. - Research has shown that seat belts save lives, and they can reduce the seriousness of injuries in a collision.
+Buckle up even though you are an excellent driver, even on short trips.
+Someone on the road may be a poor driver and cause a collision that includes you.
+This can happen far away from home or on your own street.

+Research has shown that seat belts save lives, and they can reduce the seriousness of injuries in a collision.
 Some of the worst injuries happen when people are thrown from the vehicle.
 Seat belts reduce the possibility of ejection and the risk of injury caused by striking the inside of the vehicle.
-Everyone in a motor vehicle should be belted at all times to reduce or prevent injuries.
+Everyone in a motor vehicle should be belted at all times.